On Propping up Male Privilege

-To me, in 2017, a man who is living with style means someone who dresses his best AND who wants to be an ally.
+To me, a man who is living with style means someone who dresses his best AND who wants to be an ally.

 Someone who understands that a $50 haircut is probably going to look and feel better than a $15 haircut AND who recognizes that he enjoys entitlements he might not even be aware of.
 Someone who is open to having a conversation about those blind spots and how he can better see them.

 Someone who feels confident and who wants those around him to enjoy that same level of confidence.